Akaflieg-Freiburg/enrouteManual/05-referenceWorkflow/01-share.rst

 step-by-step guide on how to utilize this functionality.
 A list of supported file formats is found at the end of this section

-There are three ways to import files into **Enroute Flight Navigation**.
+There are four ways to import files into **Enroute Flight Navigation**.

 - Import Files Shared by Other Apps
 - Import Files from Local or Remote Storage
-- Drag-and-Drop (Linux Desktop)
+- Drag-and-Drop (Linux Desktop only)
+- Command line (Linux Desktop only)

 We expect that most users on mobile devices will import files that are shared by other apps.
 Users on Linux desktop computers will probably prefer drag-and-drop.